 Apart from the price: All these special Moncler collections usually look amazing and still sell for near retail on yahoo auctions.
 I’m always

 For the Pitti Uomo Special discovery #3 back in 2014 they made a short video capturing parts of the preparation for the show.
 There is even some footage of the designer Yosuke Aizawa himself.
 The video is very well made and the collection was outstanding.

-The current collection from White Mountaineering which shows their latest collaboration with adidas as well.
-Only sneakers but that’s really as far as a collaboration with adidas should go.
-The German brand teamed up with neighborhood for an apparel collection and even if I usually kind of like the rustic charm of Neighborhood it just didn’t go too well with all the adidas branding.
+The current collection from White Mountaineering which shows their latest collaboration with Adidas as well.
+Only sneakers but that’s as far as a collaboration with Adidas should go.
+The German brand teamed up with neighborhood for an apparel collection and even if I am usually kind of like the rustic charm of Neighborhood it just didn’t go too well with all the Adidas branding.

 Where to buy:

 What are your experiences with White Mountaineering or other Japanese outdoor brands?
 Like always I’ll update this post whenever I come around some new information or maybe I’ll have the chance to take some pictures of the store in Tokyo for you.